HemanthKumarReddy2004/Spotify-clone/README.md

 # Spotify-clone
-This website is a simple clone of Spotify.
+This website is a simple clone of Spotify..